techlahoma/broadcasting/Streaming/Streaming-Instructions.md

 * Position the microphone so that it's close to and pointed towards the speaker's mouth

-### Slides
-* Turn on projectors and presenter screen
-* Request speakers turn off display tools like F.lux
-* Project slides to the appropriate Display # in OBS
-* Make sure slides are functioning and visible on both projector screens

-### Chromecast
-* Open Google Chrome
-* Right click or go to the menu, then select `Cast`
-* Select `Cast to` and change the source to `desktop`
-* Select the screen showing the slides
-* **Unselect the share audio checkbox**

 ### Starting the Stream
 * Set start time in Snaz (generally 5-15 minutes after the meetup starts; if the user group leader doesn't have a preference 5 minutes usually works well)